Translated from Der Faschismus und seine demokratische Bewältigung, by Konrad Hecker (GegenStandpunkt Verlag, Munich: 1995) p. 305-26.

 “the weakness of the proletariat, disorganized and paralyzed by the disruptive Social-Democratic policy of class collaboration with the bourgeoisie.”

-– so that one might think it could have stuck to its tried and tested method....
-In any case, the overall picture is one of a struggle surging back and forth between the working class which, as a matter of principle, is in the process of finding its class unity, rallying the progressive sections of the rest of the people around it, and thus continuing the revolutionary victory of October 1917, and a capitalist class whose rule is becoming ever more contested and at the same time ever more predatory, is concentrated in ever smaller and more extremist minorities, and can consequently only be sustained with naked terror.
+– so one might think they would have stuck to their tried and tested method....
+In any case, the overall image is of a back and forth struggle between a working class that is principally in the process of finding its class unity, rallying the progressive sections of the rest of the people around it, and thereby continuing the revolutionary victory of October 1917, and a capitalist class whose rule is increasingly contested and at the same time ever more predatory, concentrated in ever smaller and more extremist minorities, and consequently only sustained through naked terror.

 This was the Communist International’s level of insight into fascism when it had already been successful in Italy and Germany.
-So it had neither a correct concept of its sworn enemy nor an accurate awareness of the class it wanted to unite for the defensive struggle.
+It had neither a correct conception of its sworn enemy nor an accurate awareness of the class it wanted to unite in a defensive struggle.

 a) The proletariat: The good half of class society

-The “proletarian class consciousness” in whose name the parties of the Communist International competed was – absurdly for communist subversives! – boundlessly affirmative.
-The class working for wages was seen by these friends of progress as the good side of capitalist society, as the force marching forwards, that is, towards a future without exploitation and oppression – and they represented this idealism with reference to Marx, of all people, who explained the necessity for a proletarian revolution precisely on the basis of the fact that the wage system brings forth a working class as a functional part of capital, as a dependent variable in the hands of money owners, and imposes on adult human beings the hopeless calculation of betting on themselves being useful for capital in order to survive and, as a result, harm themselves.
-The fact that wages are a source of income peculiar to capitalism, and the worst conceivable one, which, by producing wealth, reproduces exclusion from it, i.e. poverty and dependence – from this marxist finding the advocates of the workers’ cause did not take the necessity of systematically putting an end to the calculation in wages as a cost factor, to labor as a means of production, and to the kind of wealth which exists abstractly in money; they drew from this the mission of the state power to forcibly improve the situation of the wage workers and went as far as the expropriation of the capitalists for this goal.
-Because the fact that wage workers, insofar as they have no other choice than to adapt themselves to the conditions of their source of income, are themselves a systemic part of capitalist society and the most miserable one at that, was not for the radicals in the workers’ movement the convincing argument for abolishing the proletariat – i.e., the class state along with its creatures – but for them resembled a deprived right which the true socialist people’s state would know how to procure for its toiling masses.
-When they spoke of revolution, they meant just this: Justice for the class that does all the (wage) work; and that is something different than radically overthrowing those rules, including law and justice, according to which economically operating humanity competes as a functionary of money sums and money flows and accordingly separates itself into classes.
-Therefore, even the self-evident fact was alien to these communists that communist politics cannot consist in gathering together self-confident wage workers, but relies on their insight and will to not be that any longer.
-The finding that wage workers harm themselves, that is, that they make a crucial mistake, if and as long as they rely on wages for work as their sustenance, was therefore also not the prelude to the agitational effort to fight against this mistake, but rather the contrary: it justified the comforting certainty that the wage workers were basically already finished with the system of wage labor and its born opponents who had only not yet succeeded in victory.
-The insight that it is solely the wage earning class that not only benefits from the overthrow of class society, but that the dependence of the capitalist valorization process on its labor also gives it the means to abolish it, was for the champions of the workers’ movement certainly not the reason to aim all their subversive efforts at this class and against its fatal obedience, but a cause for joyful excitement about the power of the class that has basically long been anti-capitalist, which only has to be drawn together and used properly in order to achieve class victory.
-Every bit of proletarian status consciousness, even if it was clearly still nothing but a false understanding of the exploitation it put up with, even pride in what it achieves in the service of others, signaled to them the natural human goodness of the social class they intended to lead “to victory”; the fact that this pride reduced to being able to punctually and undauntedly endure something that is quite outrageous seemed to them – following Lenin – to be clear proof of the revolutionary discipline of the masses, and the factory regime to be the origin of the character aptitude for communism.
+The “proletarian class consciousness” in whose name the parties of the Communist International lined up was – absurdly for communist revolutionaries! – boundlessly affirmative.
+The class working for wages was seen by these friends of progress as the good side of capitalist society, as the force marching forward, that is, towards a future without exploitation and oppression – and they advocated this idealism with reference to Marx, of all people, who had explained that a proletarian revolution was necessary precisely because the wage system produces a working class as a functional part of capital, as a dependent variable in the hands of the moneyed class, and forces mature people to make the desperate calculation of relying on the usefulness of their own personhood for capital in order to survive and, as a result, damage themselves.
+That wages are a source of revenue intrinsic to capitalism, and indeed the worst one possible, which, by producing wealth, reproduces exclusion from it, i.e. poverty and dependence – from this Marxist finding, the advocates of the workers’ cause didn’t take the necessity of systematically abolishing the wage as a cost factor calculation, labor as a means of production, and the kind of wealth that exists abstractly in money; rather from this they drew the task of state power to forcibly improve the situation of the wage workers, and this went as far as the expropriation of the capitalists.
+For the radicals in the workers’ movement, the fact that wage workers, insofar as they have no alternative other than to make themselves suitable for the conditions of their source of income, are themselves a systemic part of capitalist society and the most miserable one at that, was not a convincing argument for abolishing the proletariat – i.e. the class state along with its creatures – but for them resembled the denial of a right that was to be provided by the true socialist people’s state to the toiling masses.
+When they spoke of revolution, what they meant was: justice for the class that does all the (wage) labor; and that’s a different thing than the radical abolition of the rules, including law and justice, by which humanity economically acts as a functionary of sums and flows of money and correspondingly separates itself into classes.
+So even the obvious fact that communist politics cannot consist in gathering together self-confident wage workers, but depends on their insight and desire to no longer be that, was alien to these communists.
+The finding that wage workers harm themselves, that is, that they make a crucial mistake when and as long as they rely on working for wages for a livelihood, was therefore not the prelude to attempting to agitate against this mistake, but quite the contrary: it justified the comforting certainty that the wage workers were basically already finished with the system of wage labor; they were its born opponents who just had not yet won their victory.
+The insight that it is solely the wage earning class that not only benefits from the overthrow of class society, but that the dependence of the capitalist accumulation process on its labor also gives them the means to abolish it, was for the champions of the workers’ movement not the reason to aim their revolutionary efforts at this class and against its fatal obedience, but a reason for joyful excitement about the power of a class that is basically already anti-capitalist and only needs to be brought together and used properly in order to achieve class victory.
+Every bit of proletarian status consciousness, even when clearly still nothing but a false understanding of the exploitation it puts up with, even pride in what it achieves in the service of others, signaled to them the natural human goodness of the social class they intended to lead “to victory”; the fact that this pride boiled down to being able to punctually and undauntedly endure something that is quite outrageous was taken by them – following Lenin – as clear proof of the revolutionary discipline of the masses, and the factory regime as the origin of the character aptitude for communism.

-If they want to topple capitalism, communists, like it or not, have to start by agitating against the self-confidence with which workers make ends meet, but this was of no interest to these communists with their optimistically revised view of the class struggle.
+If communists want to overthrow capitalism, they have to, like it or not, start by agitating against the self-confidence with which workers make ends meet; but this was of no interest to these communists with their optimistically revised view of the class struggle.
 Instead, as their “task” in the service of “social progress,” they came up with the development, updated adaptation, and enactment of a tactic of class struggle that existed only in their concept of the proletariat as a class that is militantly anti-capitalist as it is.
-And this tactic boiled down to the wonderful maxim of “being in the vanguard” wherever there was “struggle” and giving the struggle a “revolutionary perspective” that allowed the results to be “correctly assessed” – usually optimistically as a “concrete partial success,” even if the defeat could hardly be overlooked.
-In this way, any sliver of a workers’ movement was endorsed in principle – in the name of goals that the participants did not even have and as a “stage” in the class struggle.
+And this tactic boiled down to the wonderful maxim of “being in the vanguard” wherever there was a “struggle” and giving the struggle a “revolutionary perspective” that allows the results to be “correctly assessed” – usually optimistically, as a “concrete partial success,” even if the defeat could hardly be overlooked.
+In this way, any hint of a workers’ movement was endorsed in principle – in the name of goals that the participants did not even have and as a “stage” in the class struggle.
 Only struggles that were instigated under truly revolutionary “slogans” seemed problematic to them: These routinely “asked too much” of the masses, and communists had reason to criticize themselves for having misjudged “conditions”....

 b) The class enemy and its factions: Monopolies versus Democracy

-Logically, the image of the “class enemy” to be defeated with this tactic turned out to be just as wrong as the idea of their “own” class.
+Logically, the image of the “class enemy” that was to be defeated with this tactic turned out to be just as wrong as the idea of their “own” class.

 For all their polemics against “finance capital,” Dimitroff, Stalin, Pieck and their comrades had no useful knowledge to offer about the reason and substance of its power in capitalist society.
-They had noticed the fact that a great deal depends on the decisions made by the big banks and financial magnates; they were confronted with the fact that strikes and other proletarian struggles – especially those they instigated – were crushed by police violence when they went too far; and from this they drew their conclusions: “Obviously,” at least ultimately, the big bankers commanded the state apparatus of repression – as if the bourgeois state power was nothing more than a kind of private army of the big corporations of the finance business.
-So again Marx had tried in vain to shed light on the strangely “objective” nature of capitalist class society and its relations of domination: that money is a sufficient means of private power, a means of command over social wealth, and, above all, its production, because the state power, in caring for persons and property, has made all production and consumption dependent on money; so that, conversely, if everything depends on money and serves its capitalistic increase, the accumulation of capital is the objectively coercive law of social life and becomes recognized as the common good; finally: that the special power of the financial sector in capitalist business life is based on it having society’s money at its disposal and the freedom to create credit based on this, and simply consists in deciding over the business world’s access to its first and decisive means of business: money, under the criterion of creditworthiness.
-The theorists of the Communist International wouldn’t have been all that wrong in their diagnosis that “finance capital” dominates capitalist class society – but not because it commands the police in addition to credit or by using its money, but because it commands over the economic means of life of this society, as a whole and in all its parts and even including its political authorities.
-That the state power does its work and forces all sections of class society to function according to the system is a prerequisite to which the money capitalists lay claim as self-evident; if they had to wage constant political struggles over this, then there could be no question of a halfway functional class society, let alone of a credit industry with the power to dominate the business scene.
+They had noticed the fact that a great deal depends on decisions made by big banks and financial magnates; they were faced with the fact that strikes and other proletarian struggles – especially those they instigated – were crushed by police violence when they went too far; and from this they drew their conclusions: “Obviously,” at least ultimately, the big bankers commanded the state apparatus of repression – as if the bourgeois state power were nothing more than a kind of private army of the big corporations of the finance business.
+So again Marx had tried in vain to shed light on the strangely “objective” nature of capitalist class society and its relations of domination: that money is a sufficient means of private power, a means of command over social wealth and especially its production, because the state power, in caring for persons and property, makes all production and consumption dependent on money; so that, conversely, if everything depends on money and serves its capitalistic accumulation, the accumulation of capital is the objectively coercive law of social life and becomes recognized as the common good; finally: that the special power of the financial sector in capitalist business life is based on it having society’s money at its disposal and the freedom to create credit based on this, and simply consists in deciding over the business world’s access to its first and decisive means of business: money under the criterion of creditworthiness.
+The theorists of the Communist International wouldn’t have been all that wrong in their diagnosis that “finance capital” dominates capitalist class society – but not because it commands the police in addition to credit or by using its money, but because it commands over the economic means of life of this society as a whole and in all its parts and even includes its political authorities.
+The money capitalists demand that the state power does its work and forces all sections of class society to function in accordance with the system as a self-evident prerequisite; if they had to wage constant political struggles over this, then there couldn’t be any halfway functional class society, let alone a credit industry with the power to dominate the business scene.

-In the spirit of these battle tactics, the communist parties then also prepared a plan for their political opponents: the enemy parties they had to deal with – by no means merely in democratic opinion disputes, but very tangibly.
+The communist parties then used this battle tactic to define their political opponents: the enemy parties they had to deal with – not just in a democratic dispute of opinions, but in a very tangible way.

 c) The Social Democrats: Labor traitors and allies

-It was clear to these communist leaders and not a problem that the bourgeoisie, inter alia in the form of its political parties, was fighting against the proletariat, which was “revolutionizing itself,” with fair permissible means of violence and impermissible wickedness – it was the enemy, so naturally and out of self-interest evil and – still – in possession of the state’s means of coercion.
-What they could not understand at all, neither morally nor materially, was the politics of social democracy and the reformist labor unions.
-Because, according to their conception of class society as class struggle, the unquestionably good side, the militant proletariat, had organized itself into this party and its workers’ associations.
-The result was, however, anything but a powerful front against the class enemy which could have carried along the still unorganized and some “wavering intermediate layers.”
-Instead, there was a – “only formal,” of course – democratic state apparatus which, with the decisive participation of socialist leaders, served the interests of capital well as a whole, but did not satisfy the desire for revolutionary progress and had even purged its communist vanguard; and a union movement operating in an equally system-stabilizing manner dominated the scene inside and outside the factories and contributed its share to the failure of the communist class struggle tactics.
+The fact that the bourgeoisie, among other things in the form of its political parties, fought back against the “revolutionary” proletariat with every permitted means of violence and unauthorized malice was clear to its communist leaders and not a problem – it was the enemy, so naturally evil in its own self-interest and – still – in possession of the state’s means of violence.
+What they could not understand, neither morally nor materially, was the politics of social democracy and the reformist labor unions.
+Because, according to their conception of class society as class struggle, the unquestionably good side, the militant proletariat, had organized itself in this party and its workers’ associations.
+However, the result was anything but a powerful front against the class enemy which was capable of including those who were still unorganized and some “wavering intermediate layers.”
+Instead, there was a – “only formal,” of course – democratic state apparatus which, with the decisive participation of socialist leaders, served the interests of capital well overall, but did not satisfy the desire for revolutionary progress and had even purged its communist vanguard; and the scene inside and outside the factories was dominated by a union movement that operated in an equally system-stabilizing way and contributed its share to the failure of the communist class struggle tactics.

-What else – educated Marxists could have said to themselves: The leftist reformers organize the working class just as they find it, i.e. as it is needed, created, used, reproduced and impoverished by capital, namely as a crew of servants who rely on wages as their means of life and demand recognition from the national class state as an indispensable, honorable status.
-Their inevitable experience that wages are not suitable for a lifelong, let alone decent, livelihood, and that the nation state demands significantly more services from its masses than it provides, was constructively processed by social democracy and the unions into the only reaction that conforms to the system: supplementing wage labor with an additional struggle for fair wages and the demand for adequate state acknowledgement of the services rendered.
-Their program was not the abolition of the wage system, but – something Marx had already unsuccessfully criticized in the workers’ movement of his day – “fair wages for a fair day’s work,” which the unions were to negotiate with the capitalists by honestly recognizing all business “needs” and interests; they sought “social security” for the class of insecure existences from the superior force authority, the state power, which brings about all class antagonisms, keeps them under control, and perpetuates them through legal regulations.
+What else – educated Marxists could have said to themselves: The leftist reformers organize the working class exactly as they find it, i.e. as it is needed, created, used, reproduced and impoverished by capital, namely as a crew of servants who rely on wages as their means of life and demand recognition from the national class state as an indispensable, honorable status.
+Their inevitable experience that wages are not suitable for a lifelong, let alone decent, livelihood, and that the nation state demands significantly more services from its masses than it provides, was constructively handled by social democracy and the unions in the only reaction that conforms with the system: supplementing wage labor with an additional struggle for fair wages and the demand for adequate state acknowledgement of the services rendered.
+Their program was not the abolition of the wage system, but – something Marx had already unsuccessfully criticized in the workers’ movement of his day – “a fair wages for a fair day’s work,” which the unions were to negotiate with the capitalists by honestly recognizing all business “needs” and interests; they sought “social security” for the existence of the insecure class from the superior force authority, the state power, which brings about all class antagonisms, keeps them under control, and perpetuates them through legal regulations.
 To succeed in being recognized as collective bargaining partners and participating in state power, unions and social democratic workers’ organizations gladly included in their program all the “reasonable demands” of the “employers’ side,” as well as the entire catalog of state regulatory tasks – including the suppression of any workers’ unrest that went against the system.
-They did not even see the latter as the price they had to pay for a share in power, but as confirmation of the political maturity with which they had acquired a right to participate in political and economic events.
+They did not even see the latter as the price they had to pay for a share of power, but as a confirmation of the political maturity with which they had acquired a right to participate in political and economic affairs.

-The communists deeply resented their “class comrades” for this transition to – militant when necessary – loyalty to the system, without understanding its reason and its logic.
-To realize that the politics of participation in the class state, up to and including granting war credits and deploying police against rebel workers, exploited nothing but the wrongly affirmative class consciousness of the proletariat would have seemed to them a clean break with “the workers' cause,” a rejection of their own all-decisive appellate authority – and indeed it would have been.
-This also meant, of course, that these communist subversives could not have found the content of the “class standpoint” as represented by social democrats and unionists – the desire for full legal and political recognition of wage workers – to be particularly wrong.
-In any case, they did not criticize the demand of the “disenfranchised” for law and justice as submission to the conditions that dictate what each “estate” has to claim as its good right according to its economic assignment; rather, they shared this demand – and considered their indignation about injustice to be the same as the will for revolution.
-They located their opposition to the social democratic-reformist “renegades” not at all in the substance of their critique of capitalism – and then also, consequently, in their ideas about how to deal with this system – but rather, with the identical diagnosis of injustice, in the merely quantitative difference of being more radical in their revolt against “humiliation and insult” – just as the Social Democrats and union reformists saw themselves as more realistic and reasonable representatives of the workers’ cause.
-The supporters of Lenin’s October Revolution hurled at them the accusation that they were not pursuing their actually correct cause consistently enough.
-The intense debate about the alternatives of “reform or revolution” did not get beyond such fruitless arguments about the appropriate degree of radicalism.
-The debate, however, was conducted with the greatest moral bitterness – from the communist side with the moral verdict that the fighters for a more pro-worker bourgeois state lacked loyalty to the common cause of the proletarians.
+The communists deeply resented their “class comrades” for this shift to – when needed, militant – loyalty to the system, without understanding its reason and its logic.
+The insight that the policy of participating in the class state, right up to approving war loans and deploying police against insurgent workers, took advantage of nothing other than the proletariat’s wrongly affirmative class consciousness, would have seemed to them an outright break with the “workers’ cause,” a rejection of their own all-important appeal – and indeed it would have been.
+This also meant, of course, that these communist revolutionaries couldn’t have found anything particularly wrong with the content of the “class standpoint” as represented by social democrats and unionists – the desire for full legal and political recognition of wage workers.
+In any case, the demand of the “disenfranchised” for rights and justice was not criticized for submitting to conditions that dictate what each “estate” can claim as its good right according to its economic assignment; rather, they shared this demand – and considered their outrage at injustice to be the same as a desire for revolution.
+With the identical diagnosis of injustice, they located their opposition to the social democratic-reformist “renegades” not in the substance of their critique of capitalism – and then also, consequently, in their ideas about how to deal with this system – but rather in the merely quantitative difference that they were more radical in their revolt against “humiliation and insult” – just as the Social Democrats and union reformists saw themselves as more realistic and reasonable representatives of the workers’ cause.
+The supporters of Lenin’s October Revolution hurled the accusation at them that they were not pursuing their actually correct cause consistently enough.
+The intense debate over the alternatives of “reform or revolution” did not get beyond such fruitless arguments about the appropriate degree of radicalism.
+The debate, however, was conducted with the greatest moral bitterness – from the communist side, with the moral verdict that those who were fighting for a more pro-worker bourgeois state lacked loyalty to the common cause of the proletarians.

 “Furthermore, the victory of fascism arouses the deep hatred and indignation of the masses, helps to revolutionize them, and provides a powerful stimulus for a united front of the proletariat against fascism.”

-So that was what their “theory” about the fascist enemy then looked like.
+So that’s what their “theory” of the fascist enemy then looked like.

-d) The fascists: Pied pipers with exemplary recipes
+d) The fascists: Pied pipers with a model remedy

-The fact that the fascists represented the “cause of the class enemy” was experienced by the communists firsthand in the “interwar” and wartime periods.
-Why they did was of interest to the affected class warriors, for all their “scientific socialism,” only in a very narrow moral sense.
-They didn’t even want to acknowledge a positive political program, or anything like a civic consciousness and a national will to shape things, to their main political enemy – even less than they did to their social democratic opponents, whose diagnosis was as good as finished with the labels “splitter” and “traitor.”
-Instead, the theorists of the Communist International asked themselves how a “movement” that went to work without any apparent profit interest of its own – because the mass supporters of the fascists were certainly not recruited from a “jeunesse dorée” or other militant bourgeois! – could only be so wicked and evil as to finish off the militant workers’ movement by all the means, especially illegal ones, which nevertheless were shamefully tolerated by the bourgeois state power.
-And as is usually the case with such moral conundrums, the question was already the answer: the fascist parties gathered the worst elements of the rotting capitalist society – just as the workers’ parties did the good ones: lumpen who were willing to do the bourgeoisie’s dirtiest business for a little share in its power and wealth.
+The communists found out firsthand in the “interwar” and wartime periods that the fascists represented the “cause of the class enemy.”
+For all their “scientific socialism,” the class warriors concerned were only interested in why they did in a very narrow moral sense.
+They were unwilling to even acknowledge a positive political program or anything like a civic consciousness and national creative drive in their main political enemy – even less than in their social democratic opponents, the diagnosis of whom was as good as finished with the labels “splitter” and “traitor.”
+Instead, the theorists of the Communist International asked themselves how a “movement” that went to work without any apparent profit interest of its own – after all, the fascists’ mass support was certainly not recruited from among a “jeunesse dorée” or other militant bourgeois! – could only be so wicked and evil as to finish off the militant workers’ movement by using every means, especially those that are illegal but neverless shamefully tolerated by the bourgeois state power.
+And as is often the case with such moral conundrums, the question itself was the answer: the fascist parties brought together the worst elements of a decaying capitalist society – just like the workers’ parties gather the good ones: lumpen who offered to do the bourgeoisie’s dirtiest business in exchange for a little share in its power and wealth.

-Admittedly, this riffraff included a rank and file whose political leadership was actually claimed by the vanguard of the proletariat; that is, from those “wavering intermediate strata” – peasants, employees, intellectuals – who a resolutely fighting working class would have to convince only had a future at its side, in socialism; and even from the working class itself – not even the industrial workers in the narrowest sense were completely immune! – which per se was posted as a born mass base of socialist progress.
-The communist class analysts could think of nothing better to say about these masses than about the supporters of social democracy: that if they refused allegiance to their true avant-garde, if they even allowed themselves to be stirred up against their natural vanguard, they could only have been seduced.
-Accordingly, the fascists were bitterly accused of fraudulently manipulating a people that intrinsically inclined toward the good, namely by means of an “unprecedented demagogy.”
-Now that was a very revealing accusation – not as far as the agitational achievements of the Nazis were concerned; revealing, rather, of the political mistakes of this anti-fascism.
-The accusation of demagogy wants – in never consists of anything more! – to rehabilitate the morals of the masses, which so obviously disgraces itself, that is, allows itself to be “abused” by the worst swindlers.
-They are accused of having struck exactly the exact same tone, with reprehensible intentions, that the revolutionary left still regarded as its unmistakable seal of quality.
-They are thus denied nothing more than the right to present themselves in the role of advocates of all the legitimate concerns of the good people, which after all would only be in good hands with the honest class fighters.
+Admittedly, this riffraff included a rank and file whose political leadership was actually claimed by the vanguard of the proletariat; that is, people from a “wavering intermediate strata” – peasants, employees, intellectuals – who a resolutely fighting working class would have to convince only had a future at its side in socialism; and even from the working class itself – not even the industrial workers in the narrowest sense were completely immune! – which was per se considered the born mass base of socialist progress.
+The communist class analysts could think of nothing better to say about these masses than about the supporters of social democracy: that if they refused allegiance to their true avant-garde, if they even let themselves be stirred up against their natural vanguard, they could only have been seduced.
+The fascists were therefore bitterly accused of fraudulently manipulating a people who inherently inclined toward good, namely by means of an “unprecedented demagogy.”
+That, however, was a very revealing accusation – not in regard to the agitational achievements of the Nazis; revealing, rather, of the political mistakes of this anti-fascism.
+The accusation of demagogy wants – and nothing more than this! – to rehabilitate the morals of the masses, which so obviously disgraces itself, that is, allows itself to be “abused” by the worst swindlers.
+They are accused of striking, with reprehensible intentions, the exact same tone that the revolutionary left still considered its unmistakable seal of approval.
+They are thus denied nothing more than the right to present themselves in the role of advocates for all the legitimate concerns of the good people, which after all would only be in good hands with the honest class fighters.

 In his “great speech” at the VII Congress of the CI, Comrade Dimitroff exemplified this mistake in every detail: